-- 5.3.3 Minimum CODIS training requirements.
-The casework CODIS Administrator shall participate in the FBI sponsored training in CODIS software within six months of assuming CODIS casework administrator duties if the Administrator had not previously attended such training.
-The casework CODIS Administrator shall successfully complete the FBI sponsored auditor training within one year of assuming their Administrator duties if the Administrator had not previously attended such training. - 5.3.4 The casework CODIS Administrator shall be responsible for the following: - 5.3.4.1 Administration of the laboratory's local CODIS network. - 5.3.4.2.
-Scheduling and documentation of the CODIS computer training of casework analysts. - 5.3.4.3 Assurance that the security of data stored in CODIS is in accordance with state and/or federal law and NDIS operational procedures. - 5.3.4.4 Assurance that the quality of data stored in CODIS is in accordance with state and/or federal law and NDIS operational procedures. - 5.3.4.5 Assurance that matches are dispositioned in accordance with NDIS operational procedures. - 5.3.5 The casework CODIS Administrator shall be authorized to terminate an analyst's or laboratory's participation in CODIS until the reliability and security of the computer data can be assured in the event an issue with the data is identified. - 5.3.6 A laboratory shall not upload DNA profiles to NDIS in the event that the casework CODIS Administrator position is unoccupied.

-STANDARD 5.4 The analyst shall be an employee of the laboratory and meet the following qualifications:

-5.4.1 Minimum educational requirements: The analyst shall have a bachelor's (or its equivalent) or an advanced degree in a biology-, chemistry-, or forensic science-, related area and shall have successfully completed course work (graduate or undergraduate level) covering the following subject areas:

-biochemistry, genetics, molecular biology; and course work and/or training in statistics and/or population genetics as it applies to forensic DNA analysis.

-- 5.4.1.1.
-The specific subject areas listed in Standard 5.4.1. shall be an integral component of any coursework for compliance with this Standard. - 5.4.1.2.
-Analysts appointed or hired after the effective date of these revisions shall have a minimum of nine cumulative semester hours or equivalent that cover the required subject areas. - 5.4.1.3.
-Analysts who have completed course work with titles other than those listed in 5.4.1 above shall demonstrate compliance with this Standard through a combination of pertinent materials, such as a transcript, syllabus, letter from the instructor, or other document that supports the course content.
-The technical leader shall document approval of compliance with this Standard. - 5.4.2 Minimum experience requirements: The analyst shall have six (6) months of forensic human DNA laboratory experience.
-If prior forensic human DNA laboratory experience is accepted by a laboratory, the prior experience shall be documented and augmented by additional training, as needed, in the analytical methodologies, platforms and interpretations of human DNA results used by the laboratory. - 5.4.2.1 The analyst shall complete the analysis of a range of samples routinely encountered in forensic casework prior to independent work using DNA technology. - 5.4.2.2 The analyst shall successfully complete a competency test before beginning independent DNA analysis.
+- 5.3.3.
+Minimum CODIS training requirements: The casework CODIS administrator shall participate in FBI-sponsored training in CODIS software within six months of assuming CODIS casework administrator duties if the administrator had not previously attended such training.
+The casework CODIS administrator shall successfully complete the FBI-sponsored auditor training within one year of assuming their administrator duties if the administrator had not previously attended such training. - 5.3.4.
+The casework CODIS administrator shall be responsible for the following: - 5.3.4.1.
+Administering the laboratory's local CODIS network. - 5.3.4.2.
+Scheduling and documenting the CODIS computer training of casework analysts. - 5.3.4.3.
+Ensuring that the security of data stored in CODIS is in accordance with state and/or federal law and NDIS operational procedures. - 5.3.4.4.
+Ensuring that the quality of data stored in CODIS is in accordance with state and/or federal law and NDIS operational procedures. - 5.3.4.5.
+Ensuring that matches are dispositioned in accordance with NDIS operational procedures. - 5.3.5.
+The casework CODIS administrator shall be authorized to terminate an analyst's or laboratory's participation in CODIS until the reliability and security of the computer data can be ensured in the event an issue with the data is identified. - 5.3.6.
+A laboratory shall not upload DNA profiles to NDIS in the event that the casework CODIS administrator position is unoccupied. - Standard 5.4.
+The analyst shall be an employee of the laboratory and meet the following qualifications: - 5.4.1.
+Minimum educational requirements: The analyst shall have a bachelor's (or its equivalent) or an advanced degree in a biology-, chemistry-, or forensic science-related area and shall have successfully completed coursework (graduate- or undergraduate-level) covering the following subject areas: biochemistry, genetics, molecular biology, and coursework and/or training in statistics and/or population genetics as it applies to forensic DNA analysis. - 5.4.1.1.
+The specific subject areas listed in Standard 5.4.1 shall be an integral component of any coursework for compliance with this Standard. - 5.4.1.2.
+Analysts appointed or hired after the effective date of these revisions shall have a minimum of nine cumulative semester hours or equivalent that covers the required subject areas. - 5.4.1.3.
+Analysts who have completed coursework with titles other than those listed in 5.4.1 above shall demonstrate compliance with this Standard through a combination of pertinent materials, such as a transcript, syllabus, letter from the instructor, or other document that supports the course content.
+The technical leader shall document approval of compliance with this Standard. - 5.4.2.
+Minimum experience requirements: The analyst shall have six (6) months of forensic human DNA laboratory experience.
+If prior forensic human DNA laboratory experience is accepted by a laboratory, the prior experience shall be documented and augmented by additional training, as needed, in the analytical methodologies, platforms, and interpretations of human DNA results used by the laboratory.

-STANDARD 5.5 The technician shall meet the following qualifications:

-- 5.5.1 Documented training specific to their job function(s). - 5.5.2 Successful completion of a competency test before participating in DNA analysis on evidence.
+- 5.4.2.1.
+The analyst shall complete the analysis of a range of samples routinely encountered in forensic casework prior to independent work using DNA technology. - 5.4.2.2.
+The analyst shall successfully complete a competency test before beginning independent DNA analysis. - Standard 5.5.
+The technician shall meet the following qualifications: - 5.5.1.
+Documented training specific to their job function(s). - 5.5.2.
+Successful completion of a competency test before participating in DNA analysis on evidence.

-STANDARD 5.6 Laboratory technical support personnel shall have documented training specific to their job function(s).
+Standard 5.6.
+Laboratory technical-support personnel shall have documented training specific to their job function(s).

-6. FACILITIES
+6. Facilities